PDC-support/openmp-lab-exercises/intro_lab/README.md

 - How many different ways are there to change the number of threads?
 Which one are those?
 - How can you make the output ordered from thread 0 to thread 4?

-## Exercise 2 - Creating Threads: calculate &pi; in parallel using only pragma omp parallel
+## Exercise 2 - Creating Threads: calculate &pi; in parallel using pragma omp parallel

 _Concepts: Parallel, default data environment, runtime library calls_